 All that good stuff, and then what are the expectations?
 As far as where will you go from here?

 Yes.
 Perfect.
 And one of the great things that we’re doing is we’re starting to work with some great hospitals, some great doctors, to really get the technology out there and, so, a big focus of ours right now is penetration; is working with great folks in the industry, educating them about this technology and getting them started to use the technology, and then working with them to advance their use and, so, really our focus is penetrating the market education; first penetrating the market, and then scaling them up so they can use this kind of every day.
 And a big part of our focus is the ability to use this technology, to use this incredible 3D visualization technology in its various forms, whether it’s through the web browser, or an iPhone, or an oculus to allow hospitals, and the physicians, the patients to use this technology today.

-So, we don’t want to sell something three years away, or five years away, or ten years away.
-We want to sell something that can actually get into people’s hands; they can use this afternoon and do it in a way where there are incredible use cases.
+So, we don’t want to sell something three years away, five years away, or ten years away.
+We want to sell something that can get into people’s hands; they can use this afternoon and do it in a way with incredible use cases.
 The technology is immediately available to them, and it can start having an impact right away.
-So, that is a lot of the kind of approach we’re taking to educate and penetrate the market.
+So, that is a lot of approaches we’re taking to educate and penetrate the market.
 Look, this is not a future technology.
 This is something you can start using in 10 minutes and start to see outcomes right away.
-And that’s one thing that excites us, and utilizing that ability, then grow the use cases and really get this out there and in a massive form.
+And that’s one thing that excites us, and utilizing that ability, then grow the use cases and get this out there and in a massive form.

 In AI, for instance, we’ve seen that Artificial Intelligence has given us insights, which has led to earlier detection or diagnosis because we see things a lot earlier based on the insights that are being generated.
 So, how do you think this will change healthcare?